Can a smartwatch make calls or send texts? Yes, for sure.

-The Pixel Watch doesn’t stop at basic calling and texting.
+The Pixel Watch doesn’t stop at basic cellular connectivity features.
 You can download offline playlists from YouTube Music, or Spotify.
 Plus you get access to Google Maps, Google Assistant, Google Pay, and more.

 Google Pixel Watch 4G/LTE is fully unlocked for Android phones.
 Any upgrade to the WearOS will be featured on this watch first, at least for a couple of years.
 Plus, it has got superior RAM and storage capabilities compared to any other Android watch in the market.
 The user interface is fast and intuitive, and it is the best platform to experience Google apps like Messages, Assistant, and Maps.

 - Access to Google Suite is an added bonus